project-chip/connectedhomeip/docs/cluster_and_device_type_dev/cluster_and_device_type_dev.md

 3. write the unit tests, test plans and automations that prove the code correctness and allow these new features to be certified

-Unit tests, test plans and certification tests are covered in [Testing](testing.md).
+Unit tests, test plans and certification tests are covered in the testing section.
 This document will concentrate on implementing clusters and device types in the SDK.

 -   Cluster Definition